01 of 06

 2. Sift through packages and deals, and read fellow travelers' reviews.

-Ready for step #2 to planning your Parisian getaway?
-This next one is probably the hardest part , for the reasons I cited earlier.
+Ready for the next step in planning your Parisian getaway the smart way?
+This one is probably the hardest, for the reasons we brought up earlier.
 It seems everyone's trying to hoodwink travelers into thinking their package is the "real deal", in all senses of the phrase.
-I highly recommend using aggregator sites like Kayak and consulting trusted consumer reviews of set packages you might be considering-- Trip Advisor is a good one.
+We highly recommend using aggregator sites like Kayak and consulting trusted consumer reviews of set packages you might be considering-- Trip Advisor is a good one.

-In any case, I strongly advise that you read plenty of reviews from fellow travelers before settling on any package, and take some time to read the fine print of any deal that interests you.
+In any case, we strongly advise that you read plenty of reviews from fellow travelers before settling on any package, and take some time to read the fine print of any deal that interests you.
+Otherwise, you might find that your "dream" trip turns out to be a mediocre, or even highly disappointing, affair.

 Ready?
 Book Your Trip: Travel Packages to Paris - Flights, Trains, and Finding DealsContinue to 4 of 6 below.